fabi-cast/data-ber-10-19/module-2_projects/visualizing-real-world-data-project/your-code/README.md

 ## Project Description

 In this project our goal is to give key insights about the status of the Polar bears using python packages for data visualization.
-We expect to depict important connections between the survivance of this species with climate change consequences such as the rising temperatures anomalies and the decreasing of ice extent.
+We expect to depict important connections between the survival of this species with climate change consequences such as the rising temperatures anomalies and the decreasing of ice extent.

 ## Main Question